 Take retail giant Walmart, for example.
 The company has begun a California pilot program for producing its own freight cars.
 While goods will still be transported over rail, Walmart’s control of its cars cuts out third-party rail companies, along with their fees.
 Walmart and those following its example are effectively pushing to privatize rail freight- a move that spells doom for major on-rail freight operations.

-Weather and climate change also play a role
+Weather and Climate Change also Play a Role

-Supply chain isn’t the only thing hurting railways.
+The supply chain isn’t the only thing hurting railways.
 Climate change is a hot topic in politics, with real-world ramifications for rail transport.

 Stalwarts including Union Pacific have cited problems like flooding in the Midwest and southern hurricanes as reasons for the drop in freight origination.
 Regardless of the freight, rail companies are unable to transport cars to their final destination for days or weeks at a time.
 Not only does this occupy railcars and disrupt logistics, it also pushes companies to rely on other intermodal solutions, leaving rail to suffer the consequences of unpredictable, uncontrollable weather.